 Race Day Care

 Delineation - When you're using your equipment on race day, athletes walk all over the place and kids mess with stuff.
-To keep your controllers safe, it's a good idea to set up clear delineation around your controllers to warn athletes away.
+To keep your controllers safe and avoid tampering, it's a good idea to set up clear delineation around your controllers to warn people away.
 Traffic cones and caution tape are a good idea.
 You can also come up with your own delineation ideas.